MicrosoftDocs/visualstudio-docs/docs/cross-platform/troubleshooting-and-known-issues-visual-studio-tools-for-unity.md

 ## Breakpoints with a warning

 If Visual Studio is unable to find a source location for a specific breakpoint you will see a warning around your breakpoint.
-Check that the behaviour you are using is properly loaded/used in the current Unity scene.
+Check that the script you are using is properly loaded/used in the current Unity scene.

 ## Breakpoints not hit

-Check that the behaviour you are using is properly loaded/used in the current Unity scene.
+Check that the script you are using is properly loaded/used in the current Unity scene.
 Quit both Visual Studio and Unity then delete all generated files (*.csproj, *.sln) and the whole Library folder.

 ## Unable to debug Android players